rust-lang/rust-forge/src/compiler/notification-groups.md

 # Notification groups
-The compiler team has a number of notification groups that used to ping people and draw their attention to issues.
+The compiler team has a number of notification groups that are used to ping people and draw their attention to issues.
 Notification groups are setup so that anyone can join them if they want.

 Please keep in mind that only members of a Rust project GitHub team can use these notification